 All of our structural characterizations depend, to some degree, on N, the total number of active addresses observed.
 Sampling gives a useful analogy.
 Think of an address trace as a sampling of an underlying discrete probability distribution, where each destination address has a fixed probability.
 N, then, resembles a sample size.
-How much do $n_p$ and $\gamma_p$ depend on this sample size?
-For example, if we sampled shorter or longer sections of a trace, how would that affect $\gamma_p$ ?
+How much do n_p and γ_p depend on this sample size?
+For example, if we sampled shorter or longer sections of a trace, how would that affect γ_p ?

-We vary N by examining contiguous sections of a 24hour trace containing U1 as a 4-hour-long subset.
-These shorter and longer sections effectively represent differentlysized samples of the same underlying probability distribution, assuming the distribution didn't change significantly over the 24-hour period.

-Figure 15 shows $\gamma_p$ for U1 traces with durations ranging from 24 hours to 6 minutes.
-The number of active addresses varies over more than an order of magnitude, from 161,560 to 11,838.
-We would expect the $\gamma$ curve to shift downward as N decreases, since N is the product of the $\gamma_p$ s.
-For small sample sizes, and the 6-minute trace in particular, the shape of the curve also changes significantly-the characteristic bumps at p = 16 and 24 have disappeared and the curve turns up significantly for p > 24, a property not visible in any other section.
+We vary N by examining contiguous sections of a 24-hour trace containing U1 as a 4-hour-long subset.
+These shorter and longer sections effectively represent differently-sized samples of the same underlying probability distribution, assuming the distribution didn't change significantly over the 24-hour period.
+12 to 11,838.
+We would expect the γ curve to shift downward as N decreases, since N is the product of the γ_p s.
+For small sample sizes, and the 6-minute trace in particular, the shape of the curve also changes significantly-the characteristic bumps at p=16 and 24 have disappeared and the curve turns up significantly for p>24, a property not visible in any other section.
 The other curves, however, resemble one another, and differ visibly from other data sets.
 (Compare Figure 9, for example.)